Azure/bicep-registry-modules/modules/observability/grafana/README.md

 Azure Managed Grafana is a data visualization platform built on top of the Grafana software by Grafana Labs.
 It’s built as a fully managed Azure service operated and supported by Microsoft.
 Grafana helps you bring together metrics, logs and traces into a single user interface.
 With its extensive support for data sources and graphing capabilities, you can view and analyze your application and infrastructure telemetry data in real-time.
 Azure Managed Grafana is optimized for the Azure environment.
 (Overview)[https://learn.microsoft.com/en-us/azure/managed-grafana/overview]

+> Note: Make sure  'Microsoft.Monitor' and 'Micrsoft.Dashboard' namespaces to be registered manually for the subscription

 ## Parameters

 | Name                                    | Type     | Required | Description                                                                                                                                                                                                                                                                                                                                                                                          |